Exercise and Your Menstrual Cycle

 Adjust your workout intensity based on how you feel.
 It’s okay to rest or opt for lighter activities if needed.

 Exercise and the menstrual cycle are interconnected, and understanding this relationship can help you make the most of your workouts while managing menstrual symptoms.
-By tailoring your fitness routine to the different phases of your cycle, you can optimize your physical performance, enhance your well-being, and maintain a healthy, active lifestyle.
+By tailoring your fitness routine to the different phases of your cycle, you can optimise your physical performance, enhance your well-being, and maintain a healthy, active lifestyle.
 Remember, every woman’s body is different, so it’s important to find what works best for you and to listen to your body’s signals.
 Stay active, stay informed, and embrace the positive impact of exercise on your menstrual health.

 Previous